Problems We Found With Laredo's Drinking WaterRSS

 Emma Schultz, M.S. | Scientific Contributor

-DBPs are a category of emerging contaminants that are created when chlorine-based disinfectants added to the water supply combine with naturally-occurring organic matter.
+DBPs (including Haloacetic Acids-- HAA5s, and Trihalomethanes--TTHMs), are a category of emerging contaminants that are created when chlorine-based disinfectants added to the water supply combine with naturally-occurring organic matter.
 Although these chemicals are not fully regulated, the EPA has explicitly stated that they are linked to an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
-Laredo’s tap water has recently had high levels of DBPs, with a 2016 average of 103 parts per billion.
-The level of trihalomethanes (TTHM) detected in 2016 ranged as high as 147 ppb, which is nearly double the Maximum Contaminant Level (MCL) of 80 ppb.
-This was a violation, as TTHM levels exceeded the MCL in the 2nd, 3rd, and 4th quarters of 2016.
-While not a violation, the level of Haloacetic Acids detected also ranged above the MCL of 60 to 83.9 ppb.
+In 2020 the level of trihalomethanes (TTHM) ranged from 33.9 - 105 ppb, exceeding the Maximum Contaminant Level (MCL) of 80 ppb.
+The level of Haloacetic Acids ranged between 12.7 – 48.9 ppb, with a MCL of 60 ppb.

-Hydroviv is a water filtration company that uses water quality data to optimize water filters for each city’s water.
-The chemicals that we list above are what we consider to be “points of emphasis” so we can build the best water filter for Laredo tap water, but all of our water filters provide broad protection against other contaminants commonly found in drinking water (e.g. VOCs, heavy metals [including lead], pharmaceuticals, solvents, pesticides, mercury).
+Hydroviv is a water filtration company that uses water quality data to optimize water filters for each customer's water.
+The contaminants that we list above are what we consider to be major “points of emphasis” that we use to build water filters that are built specifically for Laredo water, but all of our filters also include broad protection against a wide range of contaminants.
+Questions?
+Email firstname.lastname@example.org.

 Please Share This Laredo Water Quality Report Article On Social Media With Anyone You Think Would Benefit From The Information!